-How to Get Off of Drugs
+How to Get Off Drugs at a Good Rehabilitation Center

-Getting Past the Fear
+Get Past the Fear and Get Off Drugs

 For many people that are having a problem with drugs or alcohol, overcoming that addiction can be the most difficult thing they will ever go through in their lifetime.
-First, there is the need to understand and admit that they have an addiction, and that they need help.
-Then, they must dig deep to uncover and address the underlying causes of that addiction.
+First, there is the need to understand and admit that they have an addiction and that they need help.
+Then, they must dig deep to uncover and address the underlying causes of that dependency.
 There is also learning how to resist the urges and avoiding any triggers of relapse in their continued long-term sobriety.
 Without a doubt, the path to recovery from addiction has many obstacles that must be overcome.

 One of the first, and biggest, obstacles to get past is fear.
 For some, it could be a fear of change, because they are used to the way things have been for so long and are unsure of how to go about living life without using drugs or drinking.
 Others, particularly those who are in the public eye or hold positions of responsibility, might be afraid of a stigma that could affect their image, even though recovery from addiction is nothing to be ashamed of.
 Yet, many more people deal with a different kind of fear when it comes to getting clean and sober – fear of withdrawal symptoms.